 Ex-King Gyanendra is the youngest King of Nepal.
 He is the only King who became King twice.
 He was announced King at the age of 3 from 1950 to 1951.
 Later, he again became King following the Narayanhiti royal massacre in 2001.
-He is the last King to rule Nepal and also the last king of the Shah dynasty.
+He was the last King to rule Nepal and also the last king of the Shah dynasty.
 He got dethroned in 2008.

 Nepal is a Federal Democratic Republic country.
 King Gyanendra was the last King of Nepal who was dethroned in 2008.
 Therefore, there is no King in Nepal now.

 Late King Birendra died in a royal massacre on 1st June 2001 inside Narayanhiti.
 His entire family was shot dead.

 No, Nepal was never ruled by the British.

 The Narayanhiti Museum remains closed on Wednesdays and during Public Holidays.

 There are 52 rooms in Narayanhiti Museum and they are named after 75 districts of Nepal.

 It is a short tour inside the Narayanhiti Palace Museum.
 It can be completed in a single day.
 So, only one day is required to visit the Narayanhiti Palace Museum.

 No, taking pictures and videos inside the Narayanhiti Museum is strictly prohibited.
 You can take photos and videos from outside the palace building from the garden and parking space but not inside the building.

-The ticket price for Nepali students to enter Narayanhiti Palace Museum is just NPR 50 only.
+The ticket price for Nepali students to enter the Narayanhiti Palace Museum is just NPR 50 only.
 For discounts, students must show their identity cards during ticketing.

 The best way to see the Narayanhiti Palace Museum is by visiting Kathmandu.
 In a Kathmandu tour package, you can visit various historical and cultural places to explore ancient Kathmandu.
 You can include visiting the Narayanhiti Museum in it by consulting the travel agency.